Emmajd12/deepoint/README.md

 conda activate deepoint
 cd path/to/deepoint

-Run demo:
+You can download the pretrained model from [here](https://drive.google.com/file/d/1I887Y_G27sPf6QaFfMDTJoHVcTR-pTR_/view?usp=drive_link).
+Download it and save the file as models/weight.ckpt.

+You can apply the model on your video and visualize the result by running the script below.

-python src/demo.py movie=./demo/example.mp4 lr=l ckpt=path/to/pretrained.ckpt
+python src/demo.py movie=./demo/example.mp4 lr=l ckpt=./models/weight.ckpt

 Outputs:
 - processed demo videos saved in demo/